TurboSource-Marialis/machtiani/README.md

    ```
    **USE A LOW COST** and fast model when syncing.
 If you use Claude or something for syncing, you're just wasting money and time.

+   Also, it will only work if you have a git remote origin as a http/s urls (no ssh), at the moment.

    Give it time to finish.
 Run `mct status` to check back if completed.

 6. Chat with the project